MrLouzao/ethereum-voice/voice-backend/README.md

 * INFURA_URL: refers to the INFURA URL project, required to connect to a node.
 * SIGNER_URL: refers to the container that signs your transactions.
+* PORT: port exposed for this application (8000 by default).

 ## Deploy on Docker

-This backend is intended to be deployed on docker.
-First we create the image with docker build and then we run the instance with the correspondant environment variables.
+This backend is intended to be deployed on cloud as a service.
+On development, we create the correspondant image with docker build and then we run the instance with the correspondant environment variables.

 ```bash
 $ docker build -t mrlouzao/voice-backend .